 Base64 Encode / Decode guide

-The Base64 tool encodes text as UTF-8 bytes before converting to Base64.
-It can also decode Base64 back into UTF-8 text when the data is valid text.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Base64 tool encodes readable text as UTF-8 bytes before converting those bytes to Base64.
+It can also decode Base64 back into UTF-8 text when the decoded bytes are valid readable text.
+Use this guide when you need to turn a short text value into Base64, decode a Base64 sample back to text, or understand why the result sometimes ends with = padding.

 Open the Base64 Encode / Decode